Anne & Salim

 When Salim was 9 years old, his family moved from an Italian villa in the Saint Henri suburb of Tunis, to an apartment in the Sicilian quarter.
 At the same time his father, a farmer, was forced to flee the country and the government took over the villa.
 Overnight, Salim was without a father and was the only man in the household.

 With two younger sisters, Salim helped his mother prepare their daily meals.
 Every night, Essia would make meals for the next day and give Salim instructions on how to complete the meal.
 While his mother worked, Salim and his sisters came home from school for lunch and he would reheat and finish the meals.
 Over time, Salim was cooking for the family every Sunday.
 Visiting cousins, aunts & uncles during the day, they came home to Salim’s dinner, ready for them.
 When the Italians and French left the country, overnight, in 1973, Salim experienced loss again, not only losing his friends, but with them, their cultures that enriched his life.

 In that moment he decided he would leave Tunisia.
 He didn’t know how, but he knew that he would.
 And, as luck would have it, he landed a job at 22 with Saudi Arabia Airlines as a flight attendant.
 Moving to Jedda and then to Athens, where he was stationed for 6 years, he eventually won the green card lottery and moved to the US.

-When Salim opened Café Collage, 22 years ago, he was managing the business but eventually he gravitated toward the kitchen where it felt very natural, thanks to years of evenings with his mother while she cooked in the kitchen.
+When Salim opened Café Collage, 22 years ago, he was managing the business but eventually gravitated toward the kitchen where it felt very natural, thanks to years of evenings with his mother while she cooked in the kitchen.
 Little did he know how much he was learning from her, about preparing food and creating flavors or how this experience would, some day, propel him in a new direction.